QMSforever/Causal-Inference/README.md

 ## Foundational Texts (Beginner)
 ### Foundational Texts
 1. **Ashenfelter, O. (1978)**: "Estimating the Effect of Training Programs on Earnings."
 The Review of Economics and Statistics, Vol. 60, No. 1 (Feb., 1978), pp. 47-57.
 Ashenfelter's paper is recognized for its early use of the Difference in Differences (DID) approach to estimate the impact of job training programs on earnings.
+1. **Ashenfelter, O. (1978)**: "Estimating the Effect of Training Programs on Earnings." *The Review of Economics and Statistics, Vol. 60, No. 1 (Feb., 1978), pp. 47-57.* Ashenfelter's paper is recognized for its early use of the Difference in Differences (DID) approach to estimate the impact of job training programs on earnings.
-2. **Nickell, Stephen.
+3. **Nickell, Stephen.
 (1981)**: "Biases in Dynamic Models with Fixed Effects".
 Econometrica: journal of the Econometric Society 49(6):1417–1426.
 This paper explores the potential biases in dynamic models with fixed effects.
-3. **Chamberlain, Gary.
+4. **Chamberlain, Gary.
 (1982)**: "Multivariate Regression Models for Panel Data."
 Journal of Econometrics, 18(1):5–46.
 Chamberlain's paper is a foundational work on the application of multivariate regression models to panel data.
-4. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
-Comprehensive introduction to econometrics with a focus on panel data analysis.
 5. **Hsiao, C. (2003)**: "Analysis of Panel Data".
 Cambridge University Press.
 Detailed exploration of panel data analysis techniques.
+6. **Wooldridge, J. M. (2010)**: "Econometric Analysis of Cross Section and Panel Data, Second Edition".
+Comprehensive introduction to econometrics with a focus on panel data analysis.
-6. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
+7. **Beck, N. (2008)**: "Time-Series Cross-Section Methods".
 In Oxford Handbook of Political Methodology, edited by Janet M Box-Steffensmeier, Henry E Brady, and David Collier.
 Overview of methods for analyzing time-series cross-section data.
-7. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
+8. **Angrist, J. D., & Pischke, J.-S. (2009)**: "Mostly Harmless Econometrics: An Empiricist's Companion".
 A user-friendly introduction to econometrics and causal inference.

 ## Introduction to Time-Series Cross-Sectional Data (TSCS) (Beginner to Intermediate)